vignedev/node-sstv/readme.md

 (Another) SSTV image encoder for NodeJS.
 Inspired by [echicken/node-sstv](https://github.com/echicken/node-sstv).

-This library attempts to implement the encoding process in accordance to the paper [*Proposal for SSTV Mode Specifications*](http://www.barberdsp.com/downloads/Dayton%20Paper.pdf) by JL Barber.
+This library attempts to implement the encoding process of SSTV modes by following the [*Proposal for SSTV Mode Specifications*](http://www.barberdsp.com/downloads/Dayton%20Paper.pdf) paper by JL Barber, and [echicken/node-sstv](https://github.com/echicken/node-sstv)'s repository as reference for the encoding and scanline sampling.

 ## Example